List of Monsters, Inc. characters: Boo

-Boo (voiced by Mary Gibbs) is a three-year-old human girl who becomes Sulley and Mike's friend.
-During Randall's secret late-night work on the Scare Floor, Boo gets into the factory and Sulley tries various attempts to put her back, none of which worked, so he eventually puts her inside a duffle bag.
-When Sulley brings this up with Mike at Harryhausen's, Boo gets out and scares the patrons; the CDA Agents have to "decontaminate" the restaurant.
-While Mike and Sulley are at home, they discover that the girl is not toxic after all.
-Sulley quickly grows attached to the girl and names her "Boo" while Mike desires to be rid of her.
-The next day, they smuggle her into the factory disguised as a child of one of Sulley's relatives, and Mike attempts to return her through her door.
+Boo (voiced by Mary Gibbs) is a three-year-old human girl who encounters Sulley and Mike after inadvertently entering the world of monsters.
+Boo is initially believed to be toxic to the monsters, but Sulley and Mike quickly learn otherwise.
 After learning of Boo's presence, Randall tries to kidnap Boo by making a deal with Mike, but due to Sulley and Boo not trusting Randall's motive, he kidnaps Mike by mistake; Sulley later rescues him.
 Boo may not be afraid of Sulley, but when she was brought into the training room (which is a simulator where scare recruits do their training) after Mike and Sulley escaped from Randall, she ended up frightened by Sulley's roar.
 When Mike and Sulley tried to return Boo to her home, Waternoose had Mike and Sulley exiled to the Himalayas to keep them from causing further interference with his malevolent plan.
 Sulley returns to the factory and rescues Boo from Randall's Scream Extractor (a large machine that is capable of extracting and collecting a child's scream), destroying the machine in the process.
 During the chase through the large storage vault, Boo's laughter ends up causing all the doors to operate.
 Eventually, Boo gets over being afraid of Randall and helps to defeat him.
 Sulley and Mike are able to access Boo's door, but Waternoose and the CDA Agents send it back to the Scare Floor.
 Mike distracts the CDA Agents carrying what they think is Boo, while Sulley escapes with Boo and her door, although Mr. Waternoose follows after they accidentally get his attention.
 Waternoose is arrested after his plot is exposed; the CDA Agents's undercover leader is revealed to be Roz, and she allows Sulley and Mike five minutes to return Boo to her world.
 Once Sulley and Mike have returned Boo to her room, her door is put through the shredder to ensure her safety.
 Boo tries to see Sulley again, but only finds her ordinary closet behind her door.
-Sometime later, Mike takes Sulley to one side and reveals he has rebuilt Boo's door and it required only one more piece, which Sulley had taken as a memento (the one taped to his clipboard).
-Sulley inserts the last piece, reactivates the door and enters to find Boo there.
+Sometime later, Mike rebuilds Boo's door, allowing Sulley to reunite with her.